-1. Test substances and adjuvants that are used in GLP trials will be stored in a dry, well-ventilated area which is separated from offices, laboratories and sample storage areas.
+Procedures: 1.
+Test substances and adjuvants that are used in GLP trials will be stored in a dry, well-ventilated area which is separated from offices, laboratories and sample storage areas.
 This area should be sufficient to allow storage of the products according to their label directions.
 Products will be stored in accordance with current policies and guidelines of N. C. State University.

-- 2. The temperature range within the storage facility will be monitored by a data logger and a backup device such as a minimum/maximum thermometer.
-Data from the data logger and backup thermometer will be collected and/or recorded approximately monthly. - 3.
-The original containers for all GLP test substances must be returned to the manufacturer or retained until completion of the study and/or permission is given by the Study Director (SD) to dispose of the containers.
-More guidance on IR-4 test substance container disposal is available by opening advisory 2005-01 at the following link:
+- 2. The temperature range within the storage facility will be monitored by a data logger and a backup device.
+Data from the data logger and backup device will be collected and/or recorded approximately monthly. - 3.
+The original containers for all GLP test substances must be returned to the manufacturer or retained until completion of the study and/or permission is given by the Study Director (SD) or Test Facility Management to dispose of the containers. - 4.
+The storage facility should have limited access. - 5.
+Items listed below will be the responsibility of University officials overseeing the pesticide storage complex where the test substances are stored: - a.
+Place highly visible, waterproof identification signs in and around the pesticide storage complex to advise of the hazardous nature of the storage facility's contents. - Make accessible, materials such as adsorptive clay, granulated activated charcoal, hydrated lime, etc. for emergency treatment detoxification of spills or leaks. - 6.
+Do not keep products on the floor of the storage area. - 7.
+Storage areas and mixing areas should be separate to prevent potential contamination or mix-up.